erroronline1/caro/readme.md

 ### 3.1.5.1 Random numbers
 > O.Rand_1 All random values MUST be generated by a strong cryptographic random number generator which has been seeded with sufficient entropy (cf. [TR02102-1]).

-* Random values for tokens are created by PHPs [random_int()](#https://www.php.net/manual/en/function.random-int.php) and SHA256, considered cryptographically secure.
+* Random values for login credentials are created by PHPs [random_int()](#https://www.php.net/manual/en/function.random-int.php) and SHA256, considered cryptographically secure.
 Other random values are not used in context of sensitive data.

 [Content](#content)

 ### 3.1.6 Objective (6): Authentication
 > O.Auth_1 The manufacturer MUST provide a concept for authentication at an appropriate level of trust (cf. [TR03107-1]), for authorization (role concept) and for terminating an application session.
 This concept MUST consider internal network connections within the backend system as well.

-* User log in via token, have permissions granted by an administrative user that are updated with every request; sessions are destroyed on logout.
+* User log in via token and pin, have permissions granted by an administrative user that are updated with every request; sessions are destroyed on logout.

 > O.Auth_2 The backend system MUST support an appropriate authentication for linking the application.